Over 70 farm animals reside at the Homestead, not including all the wild ducks and geese that fly in and out.

 We ask that our farm animals are fed with only the food that we sell – many are on strict diets because of their age.
 Also, the sale of our feed cups insures that we can purchase the grain and hay needed for our animals so they are able to remain on the farm.
 Feed is sold in front of the Yankee barn for $1.00 and a $5.00 family size bucket.

-In the spring we purchase hogs and turkeys to raise and as on a farm they will be sold at market to support the farm.
+In the spring we purchase hogs and turkeys to raise and will be sold at market to support the farm.

 Here are some of the animals you might meet on a visit to the farm.